-Make Incremental Brightness & Volume Adjustments in OS X Mountain Lion & Mavericks
+Make Incremental Brightness & Volume Adjustments in Mac OS and OS X

 Do you remember how you could make small and precise 1/4 incremental changes to brightness and audio volume in Mac OS X Snow Leopard by holding down the Option key?
-Many thought this feature disappeared with OS X Lion, but it turns out you can still make those incremental adjustments in both OS X Lion, OS X Mountain Lion, Mavericks, and OS X Yosemite, though the keyboard shortcuts to do so have been changed ever so slightly.
+Many thought this feature disappeared with OS X Lion, but it turns out you can still make those incremental adjustments in both OS X Lion, OS X Mountain Lion, Mavericks, Yosemite, El Capitan, and een Mac OS Sierra though the keyboard shortcuts to do so have been changed ever so slightly.

 The new keyboard modifier for precise adjustments of audio level and brightness level is the following: